ELO-Lab/MDSTN/README.md

 ```

 ### Merge
-Combine to one data file `.RData` by
+Combine to a merged data file `.RData` by
 ```
 Rscript src/mdstn/merged-create.R <path to folder containing .RData>
 ```